normalvector/ue4_mesh_deformation_toolkit/README.md

 tl;dr; Shading looks weird after a deformation operation?
 Use 'Rebuild Normals`.

 # Code documentation and quality
-All C++ code has been documented using [Doxygen](http://www.stack.nl/~dimitri/doxygen/) together with [my Doxygen source filter to remove UE4 macros](https://github.com/normalvector/ue4_doxygen_source_filter) and will be made available as API docs online at some point.
+API documentation for this plugin is available at [http://mdtapi.normalvector.com](http://mdtapi.normalvector.com) and was build from comments processed using [Doxygen](http://www.stack.nl/~dimitri/doxygen/) together with [my Doxygen source filter to remove UE4 macros](https://github.com/normalvector/ue4_doxygen_source_filter) and will be made available as API docs online at some point.

-The demo contents have been arranged to match [Allar's Gamemakin UE4 Style Guide](https://github.com/Allar/ue4-style-guide) using the [Linter tool](https://www.unrealengine.com/marketplace/linter) available from the UE4 Marketplace.
+Most of  the demo contents have been arranged to match [Allar's Gamemakin UE4 Style Guide](https://github.com/Allar/ue4-style-guide) using the [Linter tool](https://www.unrealengine.com/marketplace/linter) available from the UE4 Marketplace.
 The Linter is not needed to use the Mesh Deformation Toolkit however, it's only used by myself to find potential problems.
+The rest of the content will be linted once the plugin, or it's replacement, becomes available.

 # Thanks
 * [Jordan Peck](https://github.com/Auburns) for his splendid [FastNoise](https://github.com/Auburns/FastNoise) C++ library, which is used for all of the noise generation in the plugin.